tbidne/kairos/README.md

 Once you have `cabal` and `ghc`, `kairos` can be built with `cabal build kairos` or installed globally (i.e. `~/.local/bin/kairos`) with `cabal install kairos`.

-For further reproducibility, an optional freeze files can be used for the "blessed" compiler.
+For further reproducibility, an optional freeze file can be used for the "blessed" compiler.

 ```sh
 cabal build --project-file cabal.ghc<XYZ>.project